Extracellular Matrix regulates the morphodynamics of 3D migrating cancer cells

 Conversely, as ECM becomes more anisotropic (Fig. \ref{fig4}G and Fig. \ref{fig4}J), the transition rate from LA to FP increases as much as 27 percent, while rate from AE to BB decrease by 44 percent.
 Together, these altered rates lead to a significant fraction of blebbing cells turning to filopodial as shown in Fig. \ref{fig4}{E}.
 Filopodial protrusions consist of elongated F-actin bundles supported by elevated actin polymerization and cross-linking by Ena/VASP proteins \cite{Borisy2004}.
 Our results suggest that the mechanical barrier separating filopodia and blebbing protrusions is too high for actomyosin contractility to overcome directly.
 Instead, a blebbing cell turning into a filopodial one has to first transform into AE or LA states.

 Because the morphological phenotype of a cell is linked to its 3D migration mode, we next investigate if the invasion potential of MDA-MB-231 cells depends on the mesoscale morphodynamics.
 Due to the short dwell times for each morphological phenotype, we only consider two coarse-grained classes of morphologies: mesenchymal (ME), which consists of FP and LA states; and amoeboidal (AM), which consists of AE and BB states.
-In particular, we measure for short time scales the step size distributions and for longer time scales the mean square displacement of the cells in randomly aligned collagen matrices geled at room temperature (Fig. \ref{fig5}).
+In particular, we measure for short time scales the step size distributions and for longer time scales the mean square displacement of the cells in randomly aligned collagen matrices gelled at room temperature (Fig. \ref{fig5}).